 You won’t find this fabulous dish at your local Chinese takeout!
 The homemade sauce is bursting with flavor and so easy to make.
 I’m stir-frying with just 1 teaspoon oil and using healthy ingredients such as a lean steak, red peppers, edamame, pineapple and serving over brown rice.
-The skinny for each serving is 358 calories, 6 grams of fat and 9 Weight Watchers POINTS PLUS.
+The skinny for each serving, 469 calories, 7 grams of fat and 12 Weight Watchers POINTS PLUS.
 Serve without rice and it’s 8 POINTS PLUS and 309 calories.
 Try it served over steamed broccoli slaw instead of the rice, if desired.
 This dish is so hearty, you really don’t need anything else to complete the meal.
 That said, you still might want to serve this recipe with Low Carb Chicken Lettuce Wraps or Panda Express Egg Rolls Made Skinny.

 Prep Time: 20 minutes

 Cook Time: 45 minutes, including making rice

 1 cup brown Basmati rice, uncooked, see shopping tip

 ½ of a (7 oz jar) hoisin sauce, see shopping tip

 ½ cup rice vinegar or seasoned rice vinegar